Syni44/Syndoku/README.md

-# Syndoku
+### Syndoku
-Sudoku puzzle generator -- reading and writing
+wherein i try to learn some basic c# stuff. suggestions very welcome and encouraged!